reactive/data-client/docs/core/api/makeRenderRestHook.md

 ### cleanup()

 Cleans up all managers used in tests.
 Should be run in `afterEach()` to ensure each test starts fresh.
-This is especially important when mocking timers, as Rest Hooks' internals relies on real timers to avoid race conditions.
+This is especially important when mocking timers, as Reactive Data Client' internals relies on real timers to avoid race conditions.

 ### allSettled()